-Phillips International Atlas of 1931 shows "Storm or Spratley Island" as "BR".

-with these two exceptions no other recognition of nationality is shown on any map or atles examined.
+Phillips International Atlas of 1931 shows "Storm or Spratley Island" as "BR". with these two exceptions no other recognition of nationality is shown on any map or atles examined.
 This, although of negative value, may be of importance in that no mention can be found anywhere of French interests or possessions in that locality.
 The Italian atlas mentioned is well known on the Continent as a standard authority.

-19. It appears from a despatch of April 1930 from His Majesty's Consul General at Saigon that the authorities in French Indo-China had for some time been desirous of annexing for France a considerable number of the islands, islets and reefs in that portion of the China Sea where Spratley Island is situated, for the make (inter alia) of the deposits of potash and guano on these islands.
-Apparently, however, their action was delayed for some time owing to a doubt as to the extent to which the United States might claim sovereignty over them on the ground that they had been ceded to the United States as part of the archipelago of the Philippines under the Treaty of the 10th December, 1898.
+Grow and the latenda 19.
+It appears from a despatch of April 1930 from His Majesty's Consul General at Saigon that the authorities in French Indo-China had for some time been desirous of annexing for France a considerable number of the islands, islets and reefs in that portion of the China Sca where Spratley Island is situated, for the sake (inter alis) of the deposits of potash and guano on these islands. apparently, however, their action was delayed for some time owing to a doubt as to the extent to which the United States might claim sovereignty over them on the ground that they had been ceded to the United States as part of the archipelago of the philippines under the Treaty of the 10th December, 1898.
 (Paper No. 12), Article III.
+20. By 1930, however, it would appear from a despatch April.....